freightlinksolutionsltd/gi-security/README.md

 Server Integration tests use Cucumber.js and supertest

 ### Release Notes
+v1.0.10
+- added /api/user/getResetToken for admins
+- use gi-util 1.0.9 which adds count() functionality to find query callbacks

 v1.0.9
 - use gi-util 1.0.8 which fixes geo ip issue over ssl